 #1: Pay off your credit cards every month.
 Credit cards that earn miles and points have extremely high-interest rates, which far outweigh the rewards you can earn from using the card.

 #3: Chase comes first.
-Chase has the most restrictive rule when it comes to approving applications for new credit cards, commonly called the 5/24 rule: if you’ve opened 5 or more new accounts with any bank in the past 24 months, you won’t get approved for most Chase cards.
+Finally, Chase has the most restrictive rule when it comes to approving applications for new credit cards, commonly called the 5/24 rule: if you’ve opened 5 or more new accounts with any bank in the past 24 months, you won’t get approved for most Chase cards.
 That means if you’re looking to open new credit cards, you’ll want to start with Chase if you’re eligible.
+Check your status with us at Check Your 5/24 status INSTANTLY.

 #4: Start with a credit card that offers solid rewards on travel.
 For most business travelers, the Chase Sapphire Reserve is a solid bet: you’ll get 3 points for every dollar spent on travel and restaurant purchases, a $300 travel credit every year, a Priority Pass for airport lounge access, and a credit of up to $100 to enroll in Global Entry or TSA PreCheck.
 The points you earn with the card can be transferred to airline and hotel partners or redeemed directly for travel at a value of 1.5 cents per point.

-If you don’t have much of credit history, consider starting with another Chase card first like the Chase Freedom Unlimited: you’ll still earn valuable Chase Ultimate Rewards points, and if you sign up for the Sapphire Reserve later you can transfer those points to the new card.
+So if you don’t have much of credit history, consider starting with another Chase card first like the Chase Freedom Unlimited: because you’ll still earn valuable Chase Ultimate Rewards points, and if you sign up for the Sapphire Reserve later you can transfer those points to the new card.
+Therefore, you can maximize your points for Hotels and Flights with our Chase Ultimate Rewards Sweet Spots.

 #5: Open a credit card with your preferred hotel chain.
-As mentioned above, hotel credit cards generally offer some level of elite status just for holding the card, which will immediately improve your experience at those hotels.
-You’ll also earn more points for every stay with your elite status, and even more if you use the card to pay for stays at that hotel chain.
+As mentioned above, hotel credit cards generally offer some level of elite status just for holding the card, for that reason you will immediately improve your experience at those hotels.
+Furthermore, you’ll also earn more points for every stay with your elite status, and even more if you use the card to pay for stays at that hotel chain.